WHAT IT MEANS TO WRITE FOR THE POLITICALLY HOMELESS

 What is rarer is work that refuses to.
 Not because it doesn't care, but because it cares about both simultaneously, and refuses to let either side off the hook.
 That refusal is harder to make and harder to receive.
 Progressive literary circles will not love the first half of my book.
 Conservative media will not love the second half.
 I wrote it for the people who can hold both critiques at once — and who are, right now, hungry for art that sees them.

 The politically homeless may eventually land in the center — not because they have no convictions, but because their convictions no longer map onto either available extreme.
 Classical liberals.
 Heterodox thinkers.
-Jews who watched their supposed allies perform moral acrobatics both before and after October 7th.
 People who didn't leave their principles, but watched both parties leave them.
 People who believe in free expression, institutional integrity, and the rule of law — and who find those commitments treated as naïve by both tribes simultaneously.
+Jews who watched their supposed allies perform moral acrobatics both before and after October 7th, and then watched the other side confirm every fear they'd been told was paranoia.

 That audience is real, and it is large, and more writers in American cultural life should speak directly to it.